 This analysis of risk is the Underwriting Process.
 Loan Underwriters use various electronic tools while conducting the Underwriting process.
 They also examine a lot of documents for thorough scrutiny of the proposal to determine and form their opinion.
-Loan Underwriters analyses various types of personal loans and business loans like car loans, Travel Loan, Renovation Loan, Education Loan, Term Loan, Working Capital Loan, etc. Though Mortgage loans are part of lending, special Mortgage Underwriters are assigned for it, by giving it a special category.
+Loan Underwriters analyze various types of personal loans and business loans like car loans, travel loans, renovation loans, education loans, term loans, working capital loans, etc. Though Mortgage loans are part of lending, special Mortgage Underwriters are assigned for them by giving them a special category.

-The Loan Underwriters should make sure that the lending company gets enough Return on Investment (ROI) from the lending.
+The Loan Underwriters should ensure that the lending company gets enough Return on Investment (ROI) from the lending.
 The loan applicant should be sound enough to repay back to the Lending Company.
-Loan Underwriters should check both willingness and ability of the loan applicant, to repay back the loan timely.
+Loan Underwriters should check both willingness and ability of the loan applicant to repay back the loan timely.